carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 In this page we will go through some basic concepts we need to know to build our own models in `carefree-learn`.
-Customizing `carefree-learn` could be very easy if you only want to construct existing blocks to form a new model structure, and should also be fairly straight forward even if you want to implement your own blocks.
+Customizing `carefree-learn` could be very easy if you only want to construct existing modules to form a new model structure, and should also be fairly straight forward even if you want to implement your own modules.

 :::tip
 There's a step-by-step example [here](../user-guides/examples#operations) which will walk you through the most important concepts with sufficient codes and experiments.